 See more about B vitamins on a plant-based diet here.

-Vitamin A, D, E and K are all fat-soluble vitamins, so guess what that means?
+Vitamin A, D, E, and K are all fat-soluble vitamins, so guess what that means?
 You don’t absorb them if you eat a fat-free diet.
 Sure, your body has fat stores of its own it can use to some degree, but you need some healthy fats in your diet to optimize how fat-soluble vitamins are absorbed and stored.
 They also keep your brain and metabolism in check, and even reduce inflammation in the gut if you choose good sources.
 For example, avocados which are alkaline, assist in good health, along with raw coconut which has been shown to fight harmful gut bacteria.
-Nuts, seeds, (especially hemp, chia and flax) are also great sources of omega 3 fats which benefit your mood and digestion as well.
+Nuts, seeds, (especially hemp, chia and flax) are also great sources of omega 3 fats that benefit your mood and digestion as well.

 Of course, we can’t forget the most important, as mentioned above – fiber!
 If you’re fearful of carbs, keep in mind that only healthy, complex carbs will provide the fiber you need not just for digestion, but also for optimal heart health and regular cleansing of toxins in the body.
 Complex carbs give us energy and help build lean muscle, fuel good gut health by feeding good gut bacteria, and they also aid in optimizing our mood due to how they help produce the hormone serotonin in the body.
 Still, some people’s bodies will digest carbs differently and many people find they feel better when they eat moderate carbs by eliminating high starch and natural foods high in sugar like fruit.
 If this is the case, be sure you still include carbs that are mostly fiber, which isn’t digested but rather used in the body to regulate your system (and it even helps keep your weight down).

-Fiber-rich, low starch foods include: chia, flax, psyllium, pumpkin, berries, greens,asparagus, celery, herbs, cauliflower, broccoli, cauliflower, pumpkin seeds, sunflower seeds, coconut, and avocados.
+Fiber-rich, low starch foods include: chia, flax, psyllium, pumpkin, berries, greens, asparagus, celery, herbs, cauliflower, broccoli, cauliflower, pumpkin seeds, sunflower seeds, coconut, and avocados.
 Other healthy carbs that are good for your gut and will help give you energy are: sweet potatoes, bananas, dried figs, all beans and legumes, winter squash, nuts, apples, and most all whole grains, produce, and whole, plant-based foods.

 Don’t forget to get enough protein, (which is easy to do on a plant-based diet) and ensure you get enough colorful-rich produce to get the most nutrients in your diet possible.
 It’s also important to include probiotic-rich foods and prebiotic-rich foods in your diet to keep your good bacteria in line.